mjpclab/go-http-file-server/README.md

     Useful to share alias directories only.

 -x|--fallback-proxy <separator><url-path><separator><proxy-target> ...
-    If local resource under <url-path> not found, reverse proxy to <proxy-target>.
-    <proxy-target> must be the format of schema://host/path.
+    If local resource under url-path not found, reverse proxy to proxy-target. proxy-target must be the format of schema://host/path.
 -X|--always-proxy <separator><url-path><separator><proxy-target> ...
-    Always reverse proxy from <url-path> to <proxy-target>.
-    <proxy-target> must be the format of schema://host/path.
+    Always reverse proxy from url-path to proxy-target. proxy-target must be the format of schema://host/path.
 --ignore-proxy-target-bad-cert
     Ignore proxy target server's certificate validation issue.